Louis Raphaël I Sako: Controversies as cardinal

-Cardinal Sako has accused Archbishop Bashar Warda of collaborating and conspiring with Rayan al-Kildani in an effort to subvert his authority and push for his resignation as head of the Chaldean Church.
-Warda is criticized for supporting al-Kildani despite his horrendous actions, and for not supporting Sako's efforts to counter the Babylon Movement's seizure of Christian assets.
+Sako has accused Erbil Archbishop Bashar Warda of collaborating and conspiring with al-Kildani in an effort to subvert his authority and push for his resignation as head of the Chaldean Church.
+Warda is also criticized for not supporting Sako's efforts to counter the Babylon Movement's seizure of Christian assets.
 This has led to accusations that Warda prioritizes benefits from al-Kildani's support over protecting church interests.
 Sako has referred to Warda as the "Godfather" of the Babylon Movement.

-On 7 August 2023, Sako told an interviewer that "Withdrawing the decree is very bad.
-For 15 centuries, there were decrees recognising the Patriarch as head of the Church and administrator of the properties of the Church.
-Revoking it is a humiliation for the Church.
-Those behind this move want to put their hands on the properties of the Church and administer them separately from the ecclesiastical authorities.
-We cannot accept that."

-In April 2024, after nine months of exile, Sako returned to Baghdad with the assistance of Iraqi Prime Minister Mohammed Shia' Al Sudani.
+On 7 August 2023, Sako said that the government's revocation of the recognition decree was "a humiliation for the Church."
+He also alleged that the government wished to "put their hands on the properties of the Church and administer them separately from the ecclesiastical authorities".
+In April 2024, after nine months of exile, Sako returned to Baghdad with the assistance of Iraqi Prime Minister Mohammed Shia' al-Sudani.

-On 28 August 2024, Sako demanded a public apology from five bishops based on perceived disunity in the Chaldean Catholic Church, including absence from a mandatory July episcopal synod, setting a deadline of September 5.
-The five bishops, led by Bashar Warda, the Archbishop of Erbil, also withdrew from an August spiritual retreat and pulled their students from the Chaldean Seminary.
+On 28 August 2024, Sako demanded a public apology from five Chaldean bishops, based on perceived disunity in the Church, including absence from a mandatory July episcopal synod.
+He set a deadline of September 5 for an apology.
+The five bishops, led by Warda, also withdrew from an August spiritual retreat and pulled their students from the local Chaldean seminary.
 The bishops refused to apologize, citing dissatisfaction with Sako's leadership style and unilateral decision-making.
-As a result, he would suspend them and ask Pope Francis to impose canonical penalties, including excommunication.
-The actions of Bashar Warda and the other bishops have been described by the Chaldean Patriarchate as a "dangerous precedent" that goes against their episcopal vows to support the patriarch.
-The 17 bishops who attended the July 2024 synod issued a communiqué, calling for "appropriate legal measures" against the "clear violations" committed by the boycotting group of Warda.
+As a result, Sako suspended them and asked Pope Francis to impose canonical penalties, including excommunication.
+The actions of Warda and the other bishops have been described by the patriarchate as a "dangerous precedent" that goes against their episcopal vows.
+The 17 bishops who attended the July 2024 synod issued a communiqué calling for "appropriate legal measures" against the "clear violations" committed by the boycotting group of Warda.

-The rivalry between Louis Sako and Bashar Warda is driven by a fierce personal conflict, with Sako perceiving Warda as ruthlessly ambitious to seize the patriarchate.
-This perception has led Sako to backtrack on his initial plans to retire at 75, driven by a determination to thwart Warda's power grab.
-Warda's actions are seen as a betrayal of Sako's leadership.
+Sako has alleged that Warda is seeking to seize the patriarchate by way of the ongoing conflict.
+In the spring of 2025, this perception led Sako to backtrack on his initial plans to retire at 75, driven by a determination to thwart Warda's power grab.
+His resignation was later accepted in March 2026, following his controversial support of an American Chaldean bishop facing embezzlement charges.
+Chaldean bishops met to select Sako's successor in April 2026.